 The Dream on Me (DOM) Family is a collection of brands, including Dream On Me, Evolur Baby, and Slumber Baby.
 The company launched in 1988 and focuses on creating safe, quality products for families.
-The line of products includes strollers, cribs, bassinets, walkers, and more.
+The line of products includes strollers, cribs, baby sleepers, walkers, and more.

 Weight and Folded Size

-While the fold of the Coaster might be weird, it does make for a relatively small and lightweight package compared to the competition.
+While the fold of the Coast Rider might be weird, it does make for a relatively small and lightweight package compared to the competition.

 This stroller weighs 12.8 lbs and folds into a package that is 4,788 cubic inches.
-These measurements put it squarely into the easier-to-transport category, but if you look at the final product, it is oddly bulky and may not fit everywhere.
+These measurements put it squarely into the easier-to-transport category, but if you look at the final product, it is oddly bulky, had to lift, and may not fit everywhere.

 Ease of Use

-The Coaster is one of the hardest-to-use options in the review.
+The Coast Rider is one of the hardest-to-use options in the review.

 Fold and Unfold

-This product has an awkward fold, and it isn't much smaller even when you do manage it.
+This product has an awkward fold, and it isn't much smaller even when you manage to compact it.
 It is almost like taking it apart as opposed to folding.
 During testing, we needed two hands and a foot to unfold it.
 It does automatically lock, but it doesn't self-stand, nor can you pull it like luggage.
 Compared with the fold of the Zoe Traveler, the Coast is miserable.

-The brakes on the Coaster are hard to set but easier to release.
+The brakes on the Coast Rider are hard to set but easier to release.
 It is a double-action brake which means you need to press two pedals(one on each side of the rear axle) to set the brakes fully.
 We worry some parents might forget to set both sides or feel one side is "good enough" and leave the other side open.
-Once the brakes are set, there is some play in the brakes, but it didn't feel significant enough to be dangerous during testing.
+Once the brakes are set, there is some play in the wheels, but it didn't feel significant enough to be dangerous during testing.

 The Dream on Me does not include any storage.
 As a result, you'll need to carry all your supplies in a diaper bag or backpack.
-Even a spare diaper and wipes will require that you carry something.
+Even a spare diaper and wipes will require that you bring some sort of tote.

-The Coaster does not have a sunshade, so little ones will be exposed to all elements, including the sun, that could result in a burn or make it hard to nap.
+The Coast Rider does not have a sunshade, so little ones will be exposed to all elements, including the sun, that could result in a burn or make it hard to nap.

-The Coaster has a 5-point harness in stroller mode and no harness in scooter mode.
+The Coast Rider has a 5-point harness in stroller mode and no harness in scooter mode.
 It has a ridiculously long crotch strap that hindered our ability to get a proper and snug fit on our little testers.
-None of the straps are padded, but the material is smooth and somewhat slippery, making it more comfortable, but it also easily untightens.
+None of the straps are padded, but the material is smooth and somewhat slippery.
+It is more comfortable, but it also quickly untightens.
 Rethreading the shoulder height is relatively easy, but the buckle button is stiffer than average.

 The seat for the stroller is upright only, with no option to recline, and has minimal padding.
 There is no footrest for smaller riders which means legs could be uncomfortable dangling off the edge.
 There is no leg rest or recline, so it is not designed for comfortable napping.

 Car Seat Compatibility

-There is no car seat compatibility with this stroller, and it is better suited for older babies and toddlers.
+There is no car seat compatibility with this stroller, and it is only appropriate for older babies and toddlers.

 Ease of Setup